richardcom/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `table chair` will match `chair table`
 * Only the description of a problem report is searched.
 * Only full words will be matched e.g. `chair` will not match `chairs`
-* Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `table chair` will return `chair light`, `light table`
+* Report descriptions matching at least one keyword will be returned (i.e. `OR` search). e.g. `table chair` will return `chair light`, `light table`

-Visual View:
+Visual View of finding report reports that is related to `level 1`:

 ![Find Report View](images/findReport.png)